7 Ways to Improve Your Writing Skills

 Replace cliches with original phrasing.

-Whether you’re a scientist, product manager, journalist, or entrepreneur, writing effectively will allow you to communicate your ideas to the world.
-You can use your writing to say exactly what you want through practice, exposure, and familiarising yourself with basic rules.
+Whether you’re a scientist or a product manager, journalist, or entrepreneur, writing effectively will enable you to communicate your ideas to the world.
+Through practice, exposure, and familiarizing yourself with basic rules, you can use your writing to say exactly what you want.

-If you’re looking for a structured way to expand your writing skills, explore writing courses on Coursera.
-The first week is free.
+If you’re looking for a structured way to expand your writing skills, explore writing courses on Coursera, such as Creative Writing or Academic English: Writing—the first week is free.

 Editorial Team